What is mixed connective tissue disease?

 - Around one-third of patients with mixed connective tissue have mild disease, requiring only anti-inflammatories, and may go into remission where no U1-RNP antibodies are detected.

-- Another third of patients have a progressive course developing progressive systemic sclerosis, which has a poor outcome.
+- Another one-third of patients have a progressive course developing progressive systemic sclerosis, which has a poor outcome.

 - Pulmonary hypertension is the main cause of death.